 Key findings on multi-channel payments

-We have reached the end of this post and we want to answer with a NO to the question we asked in the title.
-Multi-channel payments are not only available to big brands.
+Our conclusion is that multi-channel payments are not only available to big brands.
 In fact, thanks to payment gateways like PayXpert and the evolution of fintech, any e-commerce can have different payment methods.

 Opening the doors of your business to new possibilities can give you the continuity you need in sales.
 Online stores are increasingly aware of the changes in rules and are considering how to implement multichannel strategies in response to meet the service demands of their customers.